 - 2 medium yellow summer squash

-- 2 Tablespoons butter or coconut oil
+- 2 Tablespoons butter or coconut oil for dairy-free

-- 1 large or two small garlic cloves, finely minced
+- 1 large or two small garlic cloves, finely minced or grate

-- ½ teaspoon sea salt divided
+- ½ teaspoon sea salt (divided use)

 - ⅛th teaspoon ground pepper